clixx-io/clixx.io/examples_iotframework/serial-hbridge/README.md

 The next step is to modify the serialline() callback so that it can react to the short one character commands.

+    pin_fwd.digitalWrite(1);

+When run, this code will cause the motor to run forward.
 We will be supporting 'f', 'r', '0' as simple one character commands to make the motor move Forward, in Reverse, and Off respectively.